alekcz/fire/README.md

 # fire

-A lightweight clojure client for Firebase based using the REST API.
+A lightweight clojure client for Firebase based on the REST API.
 Basically [Charmander](https://github.com/alekcz/charmander) 2.0

 # Status